dlpazs/Lessons-from-fast.ai/README.md

 # CNN-Fastai

+-Lots of code and lessons from fastai 2018 deep learning course!
-Fast.ai implementations using kaggle datasets.
+-Fast.ai implementations using kaggle datasets.